everyday calculator

 When to use it

-• Customizing percentages to emphasize debt payoff or savings.
+• Customizing percentages to emphasize debt payoff or savings during seasons where you are trying to get out of high-interest debt quickly.

 Tips & cautions

-• If housing pushes needs above target, adjust wants or increase income to balance.
+• If housing pushes needs well above the target, start by trimming discretionary wants rather than trying to overhaul fixed bills overnight.

-• Treat extra debt payments as part of saving to accelerate payoff.
+• Treat extra debt payments as part of saving so you see them as progress toward future flexibility rather than just another bill.

 Worked examples